Consistent Change Data Capture across multiple tables with PostgreSQL® logical decoding, the outbox pattern and Debezium

 Now, if we want to send an event to Apache Kafka® every time a new order happens we can define a Debezium CDC connector that includes all four tables defined above.

-To do this, navigate to the Aiven Console and create a new Aiven for Apache Kafka® service (we need at least a business plan for this example).
-Then enable Kafka Connect from the service overview page.
-Navigate to the bottom of the same page, we can and enable the kafka.auto_create_topics_enable
+To do this, navigate to the Aiven Console and create a new Aiven for Apache Kafka® service (we need at least a Business plan for this example, so that we can run a Kafka Connector).
+Then

 Where: